What is DCAA?

-- Contractor compliance with contractual provisions having accounting or economic significance such as the Cost Principles
+- Contractor compliance with contractual provisions having accounting or economic significance, such as the Cost Principles

 During these checks, DCAA may talk to the employees and look at whether the timesheets are completed daily (and not done backdated or in the future).
-If there is a change made to the timesheet, they will like to see the reason for the change.
+In addition, if there is an edit done to the timesheet, they would like to see the reason for the revision.

-Following are the general guidelines (but not limited to) for an accurate time capture system to comply with the DCAA audits.
+Following are the general guidelines (but not limited to) for an accurate time capture system to comply with the DCAA audits:

 - An auditor may be able to see the history of all changes made to the timesheet.